 If you feel like doing something more off the beaten track, skip Tikal and visit Yaxhá instead.
 Yaxhá is less visited than Tikal but also a beautiful archaeological Maya site, located at the Laguna Yaxhá, in the jungle.
 It is recommended to watch the sunset here from the 30 meterhigh temple (structure 216 or temple or the hands).
-In that case, you can spend the first night in Flores and the second night near the Yaxha National Park, at el Sombrero.
-This way you can stay in the jungle vibes after enjoying the sunset moment.
+In that case, you can spend the first night in Flores and the second night near the Yaxhá national park.
+Interested in reading more about visiting Yaxhá?
+Read the full article about Yaxhá here.

 Traveling from Antigua to Flores

-It’s best to take an uber from Antigua center to the airport of Guatemala City.
-Depending on the time of the day and traffic it will take you between 1 and 2 hours to get there (costs about 15 euros).
+It is best to take an uber or shuttle service from Antigua center to the airport of Guatemala City.
+Depending on the time of the day and traffic it will take you between 1 and 2 hours to get there.
 From here you can fly with Tag airlines to Flores within one hour.

 Guatemala itinerary 7 days | traveling to Mexico

 If you are planning to continue your journey to Chiapas in Mexico, after your 1 week in Guatemala itinerary.
-Then it’s best to finish your trip in Flores and use the border Frontera Corozal.
+Then it is best to finish your trip in Flores and use the border Frontera Corozal.
 From Flores, it will take you 4 hours to reach the Guatemalan border town Bethel (it’s a bumpy road).
-Here you’ll cross the Usumacinta river by boat to the town of Corozal in Mexico.
+Here you’ll cross the Usumacinta river by boat to Corozal in Mexico.
 Also your gateway to the archaeological site Yaxchilán.
 Read more about Yaxchilán and how to get there, in the next article.

 Planning to travel to Yucatán in Mexico?
-Then it’s also best to finish your journey in Flores and travel through Belize to Chetumal.
+Then it is also best to finish your journey in Flores and travel through Belize to Chetumal.
 It will take you a full day, as you need to cross two borders!
-Update March 2021: keep in mind that land borders with Belize are still closed until further notice, because of the pandemic.

 Coming from Mexico | Guatemala itinerary 7 days